eclipse-che/che-operator/olm/README.md

   - operator custom resource CR `deploy/crds/org_v1_che_cr.yaml`.
 This file contains default CheCluster sample.
   Also this file is default Olm CheCluster sample.
   - Che cluster custom resource definition `deploy/crds/org_v1_che_cr.yaml`.
-For example you want to fix some propeties description or apply new che type properties with default values.
+For example you want to fix some properties description or apply new che type properties with default values.
   - add openshift ui annotations for che types properties to display information or interactive elements on the Openshift user interface.

 For all these cases it's a nessuary to generate new Olm bundle to make these changes working with Olm.
-So, first of all: make sure if you need to update crd, becasue crd it's a part of the Olm bundle.
+So, first of all: make sure if you need to update CRD, becasue CRD it's a part of the Olm bundle.
 See more about update [Che cluster CRD](Che_cluster_custom_resource_definition)

 To generate new Olm bundle use script in `olm` folder